 I would like to touch on a subject that I have never addressed before— for reasons because I haven’t walked that journey myself— yet.
 But it is interesting that there are times knowledge isn’t always necessarily limited to experience.
-However, I do acknowledge that experience does bring to reality and to truth most things that knowledge is incapable to explain.
+However, I do acknowledge that experience does bring to reality and in truth most things that knowledge is incapable of explaining.

 And with the subject of marriage, I find it necessary to clarify on it’s definition just to remove any ambiguity.
 So, marriage as defined in the Bible (not word for word), but holistically, as a sanctified covenant between a man and a woman which is legally binding till death of either one.

 I will start with the point that, I personally perceive that marriage to be a beautiful experience.
 And I mean minus the emotional excitement that comes with it possibly at the beginning.

 Like, can you imagine meeting somebody who has been raised totally different from you, with different behavioral patterns from your’s, a different cultural background and upbringing, having a totally different set of character and personality from your’s, then, having that person make a heart, mind, body, and soul commitment to walk with you the rest of your life in good times and in bad?

 I mean really?
 That to me, is just a mystery in itself because I don’t even know how I manage(d) it with my siblings, taking into account that I did not choose to be stuck with them, but rather, found it was already a predetermined matter.
 (To insist—siblings who I love whole-heartedly despite our differences in personality and in-between things).

 And so, that heart, mind, body, and soul commitment to somebody else for life until seperation by death, is, nothing short of a miracle; an out of the world occurrence —That somebody would choose to keep up with my personality, sick times, moods, antics, habits and so many of my life’s intricacies — for life!